 The goal of this activity was to gather qualitative information from young people about the barriers that young people face to accessing international opportunities and exercising their rights as European citizens.

-18 young people took part in this activity: ESN volunteers, international students and young people from different backgrounds.
-The facilitator of the sessions was guiding the discussion, asking them questions to generate a debate about the topics mentioned to collect the results presented below.
+22 young people took part in this activity: ESN volunteers, ESN Alumni and international students.
+The facilitator of the sessions was guiding the discussion, askings them question to generate a debate about the topics mentioned.

 The main outcomes of this activity were:

-- When asked about their rights and freedom as European citizens, the participants mentioned: freedom of movement within the EU, healthcare access, election of representatives, visas, human rights, European Youth Card.
-Then they discussed other things such as education, security, recognition of studies, Schengen Area, Eurozone, etc.
+- When asked about their rights and freedom as European citizens, the participants mentioned: freedom of movement within the EU and to vote for the European Parliament.
+Then they discussed other things such as education, health, recognition of studies, etc.

 - Regarding the barriers to participate in international opportunities, they mentioned financial ones, lack of information, not enough spots, high language requirements, or not interesting destinations.